POSTED BY July 8, 2013 COMMENTS (49)ON

 Just saying – “SIP is better and Mutual fund is amazing” will create short term excitement for them, but at the end of the day they will not take any action because Mutual funds and other powerful products are highly liquid and investors fall to this and can not control themselves in front of short term requirements which comes in front of them”.

-This made me realize , that most of the times policies which are illiquid can be good for investors (who are weak in controlling themselves) because they need some compulsion and fear to continue.
-You can see people redeeming their Mutual Funds to upgrade the car , but hardly anyone does that with a LIC policy ! .
-Right ?
+This made me realize , that most of the time policies which are illiquid can be good for investors (who are weak in controlling themselves) because they need some compulsion and fear to continue.
+You can see people redeeming their Mutual Funds to upgrade the car, but hardly anyone does that with an LIC policy.
+Right?

-The biggest take away from this article for you is that wealth gets built over years only when you are consistent and desciplined and there are financial decisions which can bring that “compulsion” element.
-Its in your interest to take decisions which brings some kind of compulsion in your life.
-So next time you decide to save some money at home in a piggy bank or in your almirah, ask yourself will it bring any accountability, compulsion and automation (where you are not involved manually), or should you open a Recurring Deposit or a SIP which will help you on those factors.
-You might want to have a look at our full fledged paid video program on “Automation in your Financial Life” on our Wealth Club
+The biggest take away from this article for you is that wealth gets built over years only when you are consistent and disciplined and there are financial decisions which can bring that “compulsion” element.
+It’s in your interest to take decisions which bring some kind of compulsion in your life.
+So next time you decide to save some money at home in a piggy bank or in your almirah, ask yourself will it bring any accountability, compulsion, and automation (where you are not involved manually), or should you open a Recurring Deposit or a SIP which will help you on those factors.
+You might want to have a look at our full-fledged paid video program on “Automation in your Financial Life” on our Wealth Club

-Let me know about your views on this topic ?
+Let me know your views on this topic?